 While theatrical props, costumes and dramatic re-enactments might wow and impress the judges and the audience, we have to draw a line somewhere.
 Teams relying on these performance-enhancers will be reluctantly, but firmly dqed by the Slam judges.
 Likewise, some teams may try to sway the judges through publicly announced bribes of food and drink as the evening goes on.
 These teams will be issued a warning to cease and desist.
 A second attempt will send the team off with a red card on the grounds of moral turpitude.

-The winning Slam team will receive a $600 Grand Prize and the Philosopher's Hat for the year.
-Second-place teams will receive a philosopher refrigerator magnet, which can also be used as a finger puppet.
+The winning Slam team will receive a $600 Grand Prize, and at the Ypsilanti Slam, the much sought-after Golden Winged Sandal.
+Second place teams will receive a philosopher refrigerator magnet, which can also be used as a finger puppet.
 The award for The People's Choice Award includes breakfast gift cards at a local restaurant.